Five Reasons to Take a Culinary Vacation in Normandy

 4. Mont Saint-Michel

 One of the most popular sites in France, the Mont Saint-Michel is a medieval Benedictine abbey perched on the top of a rocky island and entirely surrounded by water.
 For popular film fans, it was also the inspiration for Peter Jackson’s Minas Tirith in the Lord of the Rings trilogy.
+The site and its deadly tides also feature prominently in Adam Gidwitz’s popular 2016 novel The Inquisitor’s Tale.
 Stunning is the only word to describe it!